alex-therapeutics/diga-api-client/README.md

 All contributions are welcome, we do not expect you to commit code if you do not want to.

 ## Project Status

-The first version (versions `1.x.x`) of the project is stable and working against all current insurance endpoints.
-There is an update scheduled for the insurance endpoints on 10/1-2023.
-The plan is to support this in the next major version of this library, `2.x.x`.
-While we are working on this, we will release beta versions under `2.0.0-beta.x`.
-It will be moved to a stable version once it is working against all endpoints.
-Contributions are welcome!
+Currently, the client is stable and working against all insurance endpoints!

 ## Get Started